thomasmfx/knights-travails/README.md

 ## Challenge

-Write a `knightMoves` function that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.
+Using a graph data structure, write a `knightMoves` function that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.